dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ## Navigation Pane

 The Navigation Pane sits above the Documents Pane on the left-hand side of the Account Screen.
-The Navigation Pane includes hyperlinks to pages within the chart providing summary views of coding information, demographic information, as well as clinical documentation, workflow, and worksheets.
+The Navigation Pane includes hyperlinks, or [viewers](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/), to pages within the chart providing summary views of coding information, demographic information, as well as clinical documentation, workflow, and worksheets.

 Any Navigation link highlighted in **{{< rawhtml >}}<span style="color:#a00">RED</span>{{< /rawhtml >}}** indicates action items  required to finalize the chart or  additional information available for review and reference.

 ### +Add

 Click on the Add Document button to add a document configured based on your user role.

+[!note]Document types available to be added are configured by system administrators.